-As of December 31, 2023, our patent portfolio relating to our product candidate alvelestat consisted of three issued U.S. patents, no pending U.S. patent applications, 36 issued or allowed foreign patents and two pending foreign patent applications.
-These patents have all been licensed under our agreement with AstraZeneca.
+As of December 31, 2024, our patent portfolio relating to our product candidate alvelestat consisted of two issued U.S. patents, no pending U.S. patent applications, 17 issued or allowed foreign patents and one pending foreign patent application, licensed under our agreement with AstraZeneca.
 See "-Material Agreements-Licensing Agreement with AstraZeneca."
-These issued patents and patent applications, if issued, include claims directed to 2-pyridone derivatives as NE inhibitors and their uses as well as claims to polymorphs of the tosylate salt of a 5-pyrazolyl-2-pyridone derivative, with expected expiry dates between 2024 and 2030.
+These issued patents and patent applications, if issued, include claims directed to 2-pyridone derivatives as NE inhibitors and their uses as well as claims to a specific polymorph of a tosylate salt of alvelestat, with expected expiry dates between 2027 and 2030.

-Our patent portfolio relating to our product candidate alvelestat also includes one pending international patent application filed under the PCT, three pending U.S. patent applications, two U.S. provisional patent applications, two granted foreign patents and sixteen pending foreign patent applications which have been filed subsequent to the license agreement with AstraZeneca.
+Our patent portfolio relating to our product candidate alvelestat also includes three pending international patent applications filed under the PCT, four pending U.S. patent applications, two U.S. provisional patent applications, 34 granted foreign patents and 27 pending foreign patent applications which have been filed subsequent to the license agreement with AstraZeneca.
 These patent applications, if issued, include claims directed to dosing regimens of alvelestat, methods of treatment using alvelestat, and dosage forms of alvelestat with expected expiry dates between 2040 and 2044.